trinhgiahuy/comp.ce.100-rust-exercise-guide/src/setup.md

     * make sure the PYNQ-Z1 board is turned on and connected,
     * right click on "Embedded_exercise", and select "Run As -> Launch on Hardware (System Debugger)".

-While the Rust version of the coursework can be completed without using the Xilinx SDK, you will need it to gain access to the Xilinx® Software Command-Line tool (`xsct`). `xsct` will be used to run a script to reset the Pynq-Z1 board, program the FPGA on it, and upload a baremetal application onto the processor.
-Xilinx SDK comes pre-installed on the computers used for the course work.
+## Rust project work template

+- Download or clone the [project work template]().

-## Install Rust and cross-compiler
+## Install Rust and the cross-compiler toolchain

 - Go to [rustup.rs](https://rustup.rs/) and follow the instructions.
 - Install the nightly toolchain `rustup install nightly`.
+We need the nightly toolchain to compile a line of assembly to enable interrupts via a `libxil` C-FFI library.
 - Set the nightly toolchain as the default in the project directory `rustup override set nightly` (do this from within the project directory).
 - Install the cross-compiler by running `rustup target add arm-none-eabi` on the command line.

-## Rust project work template
-- Download or clone the [project work template]().